Current status of MSSM Higgs sector with LHC 13 TeV data: Favored parameter space after 13 TeV LHC data

 \subsection{Higgs coupling with the bottom quark}

 Precise measurement of the Higgs signal strength can be a probe for Higgs coupling measurements.
 We have studied the details of bottom Yukawa coupling in this regard.
-We know that the loop corrections involving various supersymmetric particles can modify the bottom yukawa coupling significantly.
-The effective Lagrangian contains the following couplings of the bottom quark to the CP-even neutral Higgs bosons.
+The loop corrections involving various SUSY particles can modify the bottom Yukawa coupling significantly.
+To qualitatively understand this, let us consider the effective two-Higgs doublet model Lagrangian of the MSSM, which contains the following couplings of the bottom-quark to the CP-even neutral Higgs bosons

-The tree level $H^0_u b \bar b $ coupling does not exist in MSSM, as $H^0_u$ couples only to the up type quarks at tree level.
-But a non-vanishing $\Delta h_b$ can be generated dynamically at one loop level.
-Although $\Delta h_b$ is loop suppressed, once the Higgs fields $H^0_u$ and $H^0_d$ aquire the vacuum expectation values a small $\Delta h_b$ shift introduces a large modification to the tree level relation between the bottom mass and its Yukawa coupling.
+In MSSM, the tree level $H^0_u b \bar b $ coupling does not exist, as $H^0_u$ couples only to up-type quarks at tree level, but a non-vanishing $\Delta Y_b$ can be generated dynamically at one loop level.
+Although $\Delta Y_b$ is loop suppressed, once the Higgs fields $H^0_u$ and $H^0_d$ acquire vacuum expectation values, a small $\Delta Y_b$ shift can introduce a large modification to the tree level relation between the bottom mass and its Yukawa coupling as it is enhanced by $\tan\beta$: